Fox Sports Asia: Star Sports

 In March 1991, HutchVision announced it would jointly operate a sports channel with Denver-based Prime Network International, to be distributed in more than 30 Asian countries, reaching an audience of nearly three billion.

-Star Sports was first launched on 21 August 1991 as Prime Sports (體育台).
-Its first broadcast was the US Open tennis tournament.
-It was a 24-hour multi-sport television channel broadcasting in English and Chinese.
-Operated by Hong Kong–based STAR TV, the channel was carried on AsiaSat 1 and reached from the Far East to the Middle East.
-STAR TV later regionalized the service to better serve its audience.
+Star Sports was first launched on 21 August 1991 as Prime Sports (體育台), and its first broadcast was the US Open tennis tournament.
+Operated by Hong Kong–based company Star TV, the channel was a 24-hour multi-sport television channel broadcasting in English and Chinese.
+It was carried on AsiaSat 1 and could be reached from the Far East to the Middle East.
+Star TV later regionalized the service to better serve its audience.

-On 1 February 1996, the channel changed its logo from the original 1991 design to a box-type STAR symbol featuring a frame, a pentagram star, and a square.
+On 1 February 1996, the channel changed its logo from the original 1991 design to a box-type Star symbol featuring a frame, a star, and a square.

-On 1 April 1999, the channel introduced its first major logo redesign, changing from a vertical to horizontal layout, consistent with other STAR TV channels.
+On 1 April 1999, the channel introduced its first major logo redesign, changing from a vertical to a horizontal layout, consistent with other Star TV channels.

 During this time, the feed was used in both Southeast Asia and the Chinese region (Taiwan and China) until it was split into two dedicated channels on 31 March 2001.

 ESPN

-ESPN was part of the "Gang of Five", a consortium formed with CNN International, HBO, TVB (with TVB Superchannel), and the Australian Broadcasting Corporation (with Australia Television International), to compete against STAR TV in the region.
+ESPN was part of the "Gang of Five", a consortium formed with CNN International, HBO, TVB (with TVB Superchannel), and the Australian Broadcasting Corporation (with Australia Television International), to compete against Star TV in the region.
 The group's channels were initially transmitted via the Palapa satellite, and later also via the Apstar satellite.

 ESPN opened its production facility at New Tech Park in Lorong Chuan, Singapore, in May 1995.